Bourne’s Biodiesel Blending Plant in the News

 These three terms are often used interchangeably—this is not correct.
 Each one has a specific meaning and knowing the difference matters.
 Here are very short definitions to help keep them straight.
 These are not meant to be technical definitions, but a usage guide.
 Bourne’s carries Bioheat & Biodiesel, for that reason we say no to Biofuel.

 Bourne’s Energy Biodiesel produces clean burning fuel to ASTM standards.
-Our sustainable biodiesel is sourced and produced in New England from second use or waste vegetable oil.
+Our sustainable biodiesel is sourced and produced in New England from recycled waste vegetable oil.
 For that reason Bourne’s Biodiesel is simple to use, biodegradable, nontoxic, and essentially free of sulfur and aromatics.
 Our Biodiesel is ecologically the best and highest use of waste vegetable oil.
-Therefore using our Biodiesel you are supporting our commitment to protect the environment, reduce our carbon footprint, and convert a locally generated waste product into a superior alternative fuel for use around New England.
+Therefore using our Biodiesel you are supporting our commitment to protect the environment, reduce our carbon footprint, and convert a locally generated waste product into a superior alternative fuel.

 A registered trademarked name whose definition is a liquid fuel that is comprised of a blend of petroleum #2 distillate fuel (heating oil/diesel) and Biodiesel (see above).
 To meet the definition, the petroleum component must meet the ASTM D396 standard and the biodiesel component must meet the ASTM D6751 standard.
 If those two criteria are not met, it cannot be called Bioheat®.